e-ucm/csharp-tracker/README.md

 #### Tracker Start

-For requesting the actor to the server you have to start the tracker.
-This way actor is appended to the traces when generated.
-For starting the tracker you just have to call the `TrackerAsset.Instance.Start()` function.
+To request current actor information from the server you have to start the tracker.
+After this, actor information will be appended to all generated traces.
+To start the tracker you just have to call the `TrackerAsset.Instance.Start()`

 ```c#
 //Start the tracker before sending traces.